-Vice President, Programming and Acquisitions
+Senior Vice President, Programming and Planning

 In his tenure at ESPN, Rolón has played an integral role in the development of the company’s content strategy to reach bilingual Hispanics consuming sports content across all of ESPN’s English-language platforms.
 He works closely with ESPN’s programming, production, audio, digital and print media teams, to maximize the relevance and appeal of ESPN’s English-language products for U.S. Hispanic fans.

-Before officially joining ESPN in 2004, Rolón was an intern for ESPN International in the summer of 2003.
 After completing his MBA, he joined ESPN as senior manager of marketing for ESPN Deportes.
 He was promoted to senior director, marketing and integration of ESPN Radio (2005-2007), where he oversaw all the marketing efforts for ESPN Radio and ESPN Deportes Radio.
+Before officially joining ESPN in 2004, Rolón was an intern for ESPN International in the summer of 2003.

 Rolón has received numerous accolades for his work in the media industry, including being named to The National Association for Multi-ethnicity in Communications (NAMIC) Most Influential Minorities in Media (2016, 2017, 2018, and 2019) and being named to the 2017 Alumni’s Society’s Top 25 Latino Leaders.
 In 2018, Rolon was named to The National Association for Multi-ethnicity in Communications (NAMIC) board, joining a distinguished group of executives of color supporting NAMIC’s work on multi-cultural diversity, equity and inclusion in the communications industry.
 He is also on the board of Partnership with Children, a non-profit that provides critical mental health services for students, engages families in the school community, and supports schools in low-income communities across all five boroughs of New York City.